KABASINGAarsene/Negpod17_Farm-to-Table-_Platforms/README.md

 Add farmer profiles and product listings display
 - Developed data structure to store and display farmer profiles and product listings.
 Created functionality to show product options and pricing to logged-in consumers.

+Optimized Performance: Backend optimizations ensure quick data loading, even as the number of farmers and products grows.